gilburns/Installomator-wiki/Configuration-and-Variables.md

 ## App Store apps handling
 The `IGNORE_APP_STORE_APPS` variable controls how Installomator deals with Apps that were previously installed from the App Store.
 The default is `no`.

-Known bad example: Slack will 'forget' all settings when the non-App Store version is installed over the App Store version.
+Make sure to test first if you want to replace an App Store app.
+For example, Slack will 'forget' all settings when the non-App Store version is installed over the App Store version.

 - `no`: when installed app is from App Store (which include VPP installed apps) it will not be touched, no matter it's version (default)
 - `yes`: install over App Store (VPP) app, even if latest version